BU-ISCIII/BU-ISCIII/docs/zsh,-vim-and-tmux.md

 ## tmux

 tmux is a terminal multiplexer: it enables a number of terminals to be created, accessed, and controlled from a single screen.
 It may be detached from a screen and continue running in the background, then later reattached.
 And even much more if you decide to play with its configuration or add some addons.

+You can start using all this elements using the BU-ISCIII config files.
+Installing them is the easiest following the instructions in the repository [dotfiles](https://github.com/BU-ISCIII/dotfiles).